hannum/JavaScript-english/BOM-DOM-event.md

 Most important at this point are the [mouse related events](https://developer.mozilla.org/en-US/docs/Web/API/Element#mouse_events).

-## Alternative syntaxes for event handling
+### Alternative syntaxes for event handling

 Three different syntaxes exists for event handling, introduced in the language as it has evolved.
 The earliest one is from 1990s.
 It is an inline syntax where the event handler is specified in the HTML code.
-In 2000s, on event properties for HTML elements were introduced for handling events.
+In 2000s, onEvent properties for HTML elements were introduced for handling events.
 An overview of these two syntaxes is [available here.](event-handling-syntax.md)